MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/0_AI-questions.md

 > You have a Language Understanding resource named `lu1`.
 You build and deploy an Azure bot named `bot1` that uses `lu1`.
 You need to ensure that `bot1` adheres to the Microsoft responsible AI principle of inclusiveness.
 How should you extend `bot1`?

-- [ ] A. Implement authentication for `bot1` ❌: `This is incorrect because implementing authentication does not directly address the principle of inclusiveness.`
+- [ ] Implement authentication for `bot1` ❌: `This is incorrect because implementing authentication does not directly address the principle of inclusiveness.`
-- [ ] B. Enable active learning for `lu1` ❌: `This is incorrect because enabling active learning improves the model's accuracy over time but does not directly address inclusiveness.`
+- [ ] Enable active learning for `lu1` ❌: `This is incorrect because enabling active learning improves the model's accuracy over time but does not directly address inclusiveness.`
-- [ ] C. Host `lu1` in a container ❌: `This is incorrect because hosting `lu1` in a container does not directly address the principle of inclusiveness.`
+- [ ] Host `lu1` in a container ❌: `This is incorrect because hosting `lu1` in a container does not directly address the principle of inclusiveness.`
-- [ ] D. Add Direct Line Speech to `bot1` ✅: `This is correct because adding Direct Line Speech allows the bot to support speech interactions, making it more accessible and inclusive for users who may have difficulty typing or reading.`
+- [ ] Add Direct Line Speech to `bot1` ✅: `This is correct because adding Direct Line Speech allows the bot to support speech interactions, making it more accessible and inclusive for users who may have difficulty typing or reading.`

 ## Q11: Ensuring Transparency and Privacy in a Sales System